 Delayed Ejaculation (DE) is more common than you might think, but very few sex therapists know how to treat it.
 I’m a Manhattan sex therapist with 30+ years’ experience helping men in NYC solve ejaculation problems.
-I’m an MD as well, so I understand how the mind and body interact.
-If sex is more stress than pleasure because you can’t ejaculate with your partner, contact me at Stephen Snyder MD for state-of-the-art treatment of Delayed Ejaculation today.
+I’m also an MD, so I understand how the mind and body work together.
+If sex is giving you more stress than pleasure because you can’t ejaculate with your partner, contact me for state-of-the-art treatment of Delayed Ejaculation today.

 When I first started out as a sex therapist thirty years ago, I was taught that trouble ejaculating was rare, that it was very hard to treat, and that it usually suggested deep-rooted psychological problems.